 Again, the expression of energy stored in the capacitor is:

-From that expression, it can be concluded that the energy stored in the capacitor is directly proportional to permittivity of the medium in between the plates.
+From that articulation, it can be inferred that the energy stored in the capacitor is directly corresponding to permittivity of the medium in between the plates.

 So, capacitance and the energy stored in the capacitor both are directly proportional to permittivity of the dielectric medium.